The Tale of the Man That Turned 30

 “At first it was once every three months but now he wants a threesome almost every week it seems”

 “He always picks guys that have bigger dicks than I do for our threeways”

 Those are just a few things I’ve heard inside in my office from ‘open’ couples.
 Open relationships are a bad idea and those relationships that do last tend to be nothing more than relationships of convenience.

 Besides infidelity money is the second most common reason gay relationships break up.
 Inevitably the higher-income partner will always pay more and begin to resent the lower-income partner.

-A lot of times the lower income partner will try to show he is sincere by taking on more of the housework but then he begins to resent the higher income partner because he feels as though he’s being treated as a maid.
+A lot of times the lower-income partner will try to show he is sincere by taking on more of the housework but then he begins to resent the higher-income partner because he feels as though he’s being treated like a maid.

 6. Successful gay relationships are slow

 If you want to know how to have a successful gay relationship then please listen to this.
 When beginning a relationship TAKE-YOUR-TIME!
 We live in an instant gratification society where everyone wants what they want right now.

 Relationships, especially gay relationships, just don’t work that way.
 It takes time to build that true love and trust.
 Remember that guy that made you cum 5 times and then you wanted to be with him forever?

 A relationship is a team effort and it must have a strong foundation to withstand the headwinds of temptation and jealous friends.